Information notice on the protection of personal data.

 These cookies do not last longer than 13 months.

 When you access the Site or use the Application, you have the possibility of adjusting the settings for cookie placement on your Terminal, notably via the information banner appearing when you access the Site.

 You can prevent the placement of all cookies except technical cookies essential to the functioning of the Site, or you can manually prevent the placement of each type.

-Otherwise, you have other options for managing cookie types.
+You also have the following options for managing cookie types:

 1. Cookie settings in your browser

 Ringover’s website does not respond to “Do not Track” signals.